•

 Seitan vs Tempeh

-We’ve covered tempeh, now what is Seitan?
+We've covered tempeh, now what is Seitan?
 Seitan is made from gluten which is the main protein found in wheat and is a soy free meat alternative.
 The texture is more meaty than tempeh and tofu.
-Stay tuned to learn more about seitan.
+Check out my Vegan Beef recipe and Chicken Seitan recipe.

 Where to buy Tempeh?